ClaraTurp/BiblioTECH/schedule2023.md

 #### 3:00 - 3:15 PM <br>
 <details>
   <summary>Description</summary>
-French quarter description coming soon
+Description coming soon
       </details>

 ### Excel: Clean Up Messy Data
 #### 3:15 - 4:15 PM <br>
 <details>
   <summary>Description</summary>
-The goal of today’s workshop is to introduce you to useful tips, tricks, and tools in Excel, to begin to guide your work with Excel as an information professional.
+Description coming soon<!---The goal of today’s workshop is to introduce you to useful tips, tricks, and tools in Excel, to begin to guide your work with Excel as an information professional.
 This session will be by no means comprehensive, in terms of covering everything that you may ever need to use in Excel, but the hope is that by the end of the session you will:
 <ul><li>Be aware of a range of tools and functions that (in the experience of the presenter) are very useful for library work</li>
 <li>Be aware of some helpful tips and tricks to save time and make the most of what Excel can do for you</li>
-<li>Feel more confident in your ability to navigate within Excel, and to look to Google, the Microsoft Excel help site, and other sources whenever you need to find a new tool or function or troubleshoot an error</li></ul>
+<li>Feel more confident in your ability to navigate within Excel, and to look to Google, the Microsoft Excel help site, and other sources whenever you need to find a new tool or function or troubleshoot an error</li></ul>-->
     </details>
 <details>
   <summary>Presenter Bio</summary>